 Financial assets, designated at fair value through profit or loss upon initial recognition, are managed and their performance evaluated on a fair value basis, consistent with the Scheme's documented investment strategy.
-The assets are investments in units in the GAT which, in turn, invest in New Zealand equities, overseas equities and fixed interest and debt instruments.
+The assets are investments in units in the GAT which, in turn, invest in fixed interest instruments.

-Financial assets, classified as loans and receivables, include balances due from contributors, and receivables from related parties.
+Financial assets, classified as loans and receivables, include balances due from contributors and receivables from related parties.

-Financial liabilities, measured at amortised cost, include accounts payable and bank overdrafts (if applicable).
+Financial liabilities, measured at amortised cost, include other payables and bank overdrafts (if applicable).